Rapoport-Zink spaces of Hodge type: Moduli of -divisible groups with Tate tensors

 Let us first recall the setting of \cite[Ch.3]{RapoportZink:RZspace} in the unramified case.
 Let $\fo_B$ be a product of matrix algebras over finite unramified extensions of $\Zp$, and $\Lambda$ be a faithful $\fo_B$-module which is finite flat over $\Zp$.
 We consider the following data (\emph{cf.} \cite[\S1.38]{RapoportZink:RZspace}, \cite[Ch.2]{Fargues:AsterisqueLLC})\footnote{To make the comparison with Definition~\ref{def:RZG} more direct, we work over $\Zp$ instead of over $\Qp$ as in the aforementioned references.}: \begin{description} \item[unramified EL case] $(\fo_F,\fo_B,\Lambda, G)$, where $(\fo_B,\Lambda)$ is as before, $\fo_F$ is the centre of $\fo_B$, and $G = \GL_{\fo_B}(\Lambda)$ is a reductive group over $\Zp$. \item[unramified PEL case] $(\fo_F,\fo_B,*,\Lambda, (,), G)$, where $(\fo_F,\fo_B,\Lambda, G)$ is an unramified EL-type Rapoport-Zink datum, $(,)$ is a \emph{perfect} alternating $\Zp$-bilinear form on $\Lambda$, $*:a\mapsto a^*$ is an involution on $\fo_B$ such that $(av,w) = (v,a^*w)$ for any $v,w\in \Lambda$, and

 where the (scheme-theoretic) intersection takes place inside $\GL_{\Zp}(\Lambda)$. \end{description} For $G$ as above, consider $b\in G(K_0)$ such that we have a $p$-divisible group $\BX:=\BX^\Lambda_b$ (\emph{cf.} Definition~\ref{def:HodgeAssump}), and choose a conjugacy class $\set\mu$ so that $b\in G(W)p^{\sig^*\mu\iv}G(W)$ (\emph{cf.} Definition~\ref{def:LocShData}).
-In the PEL case, we additionally assume that $\ord_p(c(b)) = 1$, where $c:G\ra \Gm$ is the similitude character.
-This assumption is to ensure that the pairing $(,)$ induces a polarisation of $\BX$ via crystalline Dieudonn\'e theory and $a\mapsto a^*$ corresponds to the Rosati involution; \emph{cf.} \cite[\S3.20]{RapoportZink:RZspace}.
+In the PEL case, we additionally assume that $\ord_p(c(b)) = -1$, where $c:G\ra \Gm$ is the similitude character.
+This assumption is to ensure that the pairing $(,)$ induces a quasi-polarisation of $\BX$ via crystalline Dieudonn\'e theory and $a\mapsto a^*$ corresponds to the Rosati involution; \emph{cf.} \cite[\S3.20]{RapoportZink:RZspace}.\footnote{Note that our choice of $b$ is the transpose-inverse of the Frobenius matrix (\emph{cf.} the remark above Definition~\ref{def:HodgeAssump}), so in our convention we have $\ord_p(c(b)) = -1$, which differs by sign from \cite[\S3.20]{RapoportZink:RZspace}.}

 Under this setting, Rapoport and Zink formulated a concrete moduli problem for $p$-divisible groups, and constructed a formal moduli scheme $\breve\M:=\breve\M_{G,b}$, which turns out to be a formally smooth closed formal subscheme of $\RZ_\BX$.
 See \cite[Definition~3.21, Theorem~3.25, \S3.82]{RapoportZink:RZspace} for more details.
-Note that in the PEL case we always assume that $p>2$.